SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

 4. In the web browser, on the “SEFSC-FATES-documentation-jekyll-skeleton” repo landing page, click the “Settings” tab.
 Then, from the sidebar, “Actions” → “General”

 5. Under “Workflow permissions” select “Read and write permissions” to allow GitHub Actions to update the submodules (which is a write action).
 Click “Save” when done.

 The “SEFSC-FATES-documentation-jekyll-skeleton” repo now contains a new directory called `theme @ xxxxxxx`, where *xxxxxxx* is the most most recent commit identifier on the “main” branch of “documentation-theme-jekyll”.
 Inside this new directory are all of the theme files customized above.
 Also, in the `_data` directory, there is a new `navbars @ yyyyyyy`, where *yyyyyyy* is the most recent commit identifier on the “navbars” branch of “documentation-theme-jekyll”.
 In this file is the `topnav` yml file created earlier.
 More on this later.

-### Step 6.
-Set up local machine for local editing (optional)
+### Step 6: Set up local machine for local editing (optional)

 Editing the site locally is often easier than making the changes on GitHub, especially for formatted script and configuration files for which GitHub has only limited built-in dynamic formatting capabilities.
 To do this, however, Jekyll and Ruby need to be installed.
 If these are already installed, or if you do not intend to edit locally, skip to [Step 7](#step-7-configure-the-new-documentation-template-repository).
 From the [Jekyll Documentation Theme Getting Started documentation](https://idratherbewriting.com/documentation-theme-jekyll){:target="_blank" rel="noopener"}:

 1. [Install Ruby](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_install_jekyll_on_windows.html){:target="_blank" rel="noopener"}:

-   a.
-[Download](https://rubyinstaller.org/downloads/){:target="_blank" rel="noopener"} the latest RubyInstaller with Devkit
+    1. [Download](https://rubyinstaller.org/downloads/){:target="_blank" rel="noopener"} the latest RubyInstaller with Devkit

-   b.
-Double-click the downloaded file to install
+    2. Double-click the downloaded file to install

-   c.
-Run “ridk install” on the last step of the installation wizard
+    3. Run “ridk install” on the last step of the installation wizard

 2. Open new command prompt window or Git Bash session